MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 az k8s-extension update --cluster-name <clusterName> --resource-group <resourceGroupName> --cluster-type connectedClusters --name azureml --version x.y.z
 ```

-## Delete extension instance
+## Delete an extension instance

-To delete an extension instance on a cluster, use `k8s-extension delete`, passing in values for the mandatory parameters:
+To delete an extension instance on a cluster, use the `k8s-extension delete` command.
+In the code, use values from your scenario for the required parameter placeholders.

 ```azurecli
 az k8s-extension delete --name azuremonitor-containers --cluster-name <clusterName> --resource-group <resourceGroupName> --cluster-type connectedClusters
 ```

 > [!NOTE]
-> The Azure resource representing this extension gets deleted immediately.
-The Helm release on the cluster associated with this extension is only deleted when the agents running on the Kubernetes cluster have network connectivity and can reach out to Azure services again to fetch the desired state.
+> The Azure resource that represents this extension is immediately deleted.
+The Helm release on the cluster that's associated with this extension is deleted only when the agents running on the Kubernetes cluster have network connectivity and can reach Azure services to get the desired state.

-## Next steps
+## Related content

-* Review the [az k8s-extension CLI reference](/cli/azure/k8s-extension) for a comprehensive list of commands and parameters.
+* For a comprehensive list of commands and parameters, review the [az k8s-extension CLI reference](/cli/azure/k8s-extension).
 * Learn more about [how extensions work with Arc-enabled Kubernetes clusters](conceptual-extensions.md).
 * Review the [cluster extensions currently available for Azure Arc-enabled Kubernetes](extensions-release.md).
 * Get help [troubleshooting extension issues](extensions-troubleshooting.md).